jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 ### 149 Prohibition of bankrupt entering business
 (1) An undischarged bankrupt must not, without the consent of the Assignee or the court, either directly or indirectly,— (a) enter into, carry on, or take part in the management or control of any business:
-  (b) be employed by a relative of the bankrupt:
+  (b) be employed by, or work without reward for, a relative of the bankrupt:
-  (c) be employed by a company, trust, trustee, or incorporated society that is owned, managed, or controlled by a relative of the bankrupt.
+  (c) be employed by, or work without reward for, a company, trust, trustee, or incorporated society that is owned, managed, or controlled by a relative of the bankrupt.
 (2) Nothing in this section restricts section 151 of the Companies Act 1993.

 ### 150 Warrant to search for and seize bankrupt's property